rjqocampo/etch-a-sketch/README.md

   5. Select the `index.html` file and open in your preferred web browser

 # Usage
-To draw, simply hover over your mouse over the drawing pad automatically.
+To draw, simply hover over your mouse over the drawing pad and it'll draw automatically.
 This is to emulate the always-on draw of the classic toy.

 ### Features
 **Toggle Modes**